 cancels the operation.
 This facility allows you to store a PP location, easily readable,

-against each object, this could be, for example, the rotational centre of a hydraulic cylinder for example,
+against each object, this could be, for example, the rotational center of a hydraulic cylinder for example,

 where you do not want this location to also be the object origin point.